binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 Run antivirus/antimalware that leverage decent machine learning algorithms, this will increase your chances of detecting malicious payloads that are dropped on vulnerable hosts.

-Run a decent NIDS on your network, [as discussed](#network-countermeasures-lack-of-visibility-nids) in the Lack of Visibility subsection of this chapter, covering both signature-based and anomaly-based analysis and detection.
+Run a decent NIDS on your network, [as discussed](#network-countermeasures-lack-of-visibility-nids) in the Lack of Visibility subsection of this chapter, which covers both signature-based and anomaly-based analysis and detection.

-In most cases, the target's vulnerable hosts will not have a reason to query `TXT` records, and especially in the quantity that are used in DNS tunnelling.
+In most cases, the target's vulnerable hosts will not have a reason to query `TXT` records, especially in the quantity used in DNS tunnelling.
 Consider blocking them.

 ### Doppelganger Domains {#network-countermeasures-doppelganger-domains}

-Purchase as many doppelganger domains related to your own domain as makes sense, and that you can afford.
+Purchase as many doppelganger domains related to your own domain - which makes sense, and what you can afford.
 Emulate what the attacker might do on your internal DNS server.
 If you are embracing defence in depth, then your attacker will have a much harder time compromising you.

 #### Web-sites {#network-countermeasures-doppelganger-domains-websites}
 ![](images/ThreatTags/PreventionAVERAGE.png)

 Train users to be wary of these things.
-Just awareness that this is a technique used by attackers is often enough to prevent its success.
+Just awareness, is a technique used by attackers is often enough to prevent its success.

 #### SMTP {#network-countermeasures-doppelganger-domains-smtp}
 ![](images/ThreatTags/PreventionAVERAGE.png)